fevish/wolkowskiwebdesign/_drafts/_posts/futuristic-websites-and-inbound-marketing.md

 Ok, maybe "**easy steps"** is a stretch, but this list contains more or less the basics of what is involved in creating a professional website that accurately represents your business and brand, and the marketing options that follow.

 Creating a quality website is an important first step to begin your online marketing, and one that Wolkowski Web Design is an expert at facilitating!
-If you have any questions about this article, or are interested in marketing your business online, we invite you to [contact us today](/#contact "contact us") and we are happy to talk!
+If you have any questions about this article, or are interested in marketing your business online, [we would love to chat with you today](/#contact "contact us")!

 <hr>